 Why Should I Participate?

-We are confident you already take on a lot of these initiatives and we are excited to learn from your efforts.
-Green Office Certification helps in assessing and recognizing what is already being done and what small steps can be made to create an even more sustainable workplace.
+We are confident you have already implemented a lot of these initiatives and we are excited to learn from your efforts.
+Green Office Certification helps in improving and recognizing what is already being done and what small steps can be made to create an even more sustainable workplace.
 We encourage you to cite being a Green Office Certification Category Lead in your Performace Evaluation.

 What Does the Program Involve?